moonmaster9000/specdown/README.markdown

 ## Installation

-Right now, specdown only support's Ruby.
+Right now, specdown only supports Ruby.
 Next, I'll write a javascript implementation.
 Then, I don't know what language.
 Regardless, the goal is that you could use specdown with any programming language you desire.

 To install the `specdown` ruby gem, simply: